LIGHTSPEED STUDIOS Unveils the LIGHTSPEED Universe, Its Vision for the Next Decade

 Unites Studios and Games to Support Next Phase of Growth and Development

-One of the world's leading game studios, LIGHTSPEED STUDIOS has delivered more than 50 PC and mobile games for over 4 billion registered users across over 200 countries and regions.
+One of the world's leading game studios, and co-developer of global blockbusters PUBG MOBILE (co-developed with Krafton, Inc.) and Apex Legends Mobile (co-developed with Electronic Arts), LIGHTSPEED STUDIOS has delivered more than 50 PC and mobile games for over 4 billion registered users across over 200 countries and regions.

 The LIGHTSPEED Universe aims to create a world of unparalleled experiences that players can enjoy anywhere, anytime and on any platform or device, and where developers can develop games faster and easier.
 This vision supports the next decade of global growth and development, driven by continued investments in exceptional talent, advanced research and development, and global platforms.